andreburgaud/crypt2go/README.md

 ### Full block of padding

 To ensure that there is no ambiguity for the receiver of a message, padding is always performed, even if the message is of an exact multiple block size.
-This is intentional and comply with the NIST recommendations, * https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-38a.pdf **Appendix A: Padding**, and the following RFCs:
+This is intentional and comply with the NIST recommendations https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-38a.pdf **Appendix A: Padding**, and the following RFCs:

 * https://tools.ietf.org/html/rfc8018
 * https://tools.ietf.org/html/rfc1423